 Retirement Benefit - A participant is entitled to begin receiving retirement benefits after completing 10 years of service and attaining age 65.
 Early retirement is permitted at the age of 55 after completing nine years of service.
-The scheduled monthly retirement benefit is 1.5% of the participant's final average monthly salary multiplied by years of service on or after January 1, 1992 and 1% of the final monthly average service multiplied by years of service before January 1, 1992.
-Employees are vested for benefits after nine years of service.
+The scheduled monthly retirement benefit is 1.5% of the participant's final average monthly salary multiplied by years of service on or after January 1, 1992 and 1% of the final monthly average service multiplied by years of service.